seedstack/website/content/docs/seed/manual/validation/dynamic-validation.md

         weight: 30
 ---

 Bean Validation 1.1 introduces Dynamic Validation, also called "Design by Contract".
-You can now let SEED validate inputs and outputs of your services by simply providing constraint annotations on parameters and/or on methods' return types.
+You can now let Seed validate inputs and outputs of your services by simply providing constraint annotations on parameters and/or on methods' return types.

 For example, consider below code: